onedata/onedata-documentation/docs/user-guide/datasets.md

 Datasets can be established on files or directories lying inside other datasets.
 This way, a **hierarchy** of datasets can be built and then embraced to create [nested archives][].

-You can simply establish a dataset on a file or directory inside the other dataset using the datasets panel in the web file browser.
-Before establishment, the panel will show the existing hierarchy of the ancestor datasets.
-The **Establish** button is placed above the ancestor table.
+Navigate inside a directory with dataset established and open the **Datasets** panel for selected file or directory.
+The panel will show the existing hierarchy of the ancestor datasets.
+You can establish a nested dataset using the **Establish** button placed above the ancestor table.

 ![screen-before-establishing-nested][]

 ## File browser datasets panel

-The datasets panel for a file or directory presents information about the dataset established on the file/directory and its optional dataset ancestors.
+The **Datasets** panel for a file or directory presents information about the dataset established on the file/directory and its optional dataset ancestors.
 The view consists
 of: